darevski1/homework/DevOps Lab  10 -   Networking/README.md

 * **Use the traceroute command on your system and observe the hops to Google’s DNS, 8.8.8.8**

-  - traceroot is command line
+  - traceroot is command line  <br />
  0
 **traceroute 8.8.8.8** <br />